MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-configuration.md

 ---
 title: Mobile Plans configuration
-description: This topic describes the configuration step for the Mobile Plans program. ms.assetid: 95122BBB-0466-4130-9209-7EC6545DFD4D
+description: This topic describes the configuration steps for the Mobile Plans program. ms.assetid: 95122BBB-0466-4130-9209-7EC6545DFD4D
 keywords:
-- Windows Mobile Plans configuration, Mobile Plans configuration mobile operators ms.author: windowsdriverdev ms.date: 01/16/2019 ms.topic: article
+- Windows Mobile Plans configuration, Mobile Plans configuration mobile operators ms.date: 02/25/2019 ms.localizationpriority: medium
-ms.prod: windows-hardware
-ms.technology: windows-devices
 ---

 # Mobile Plans configuration

-This topic describes how to build a foundation on Windows connected devices that support Mobile Plans.
-It details how to configure your eSIM profiles to ensure the best consumer experience, as well as how to provide service configuration information that ensures that the Mobile Plans experience is properly rendered on Windows devices.
+This topic describes how to build a foundation on Windows connected devices that support *Mobile Plans*.
+It details how to configure your eSIM profiles to ensure the best consumer experience, as well as how to provide service configuration information that ensures that the *Mobile Plans* experience is properly rendered on Windows devices.

 ## eSIM profile configuration requirements